 The more air flow that your engine gets the better it will run and the better your fuel mileage will be.

-Once you figure out what the fluid is, you need to determine where it is coming from and then determine if it has to be fixed before you leave.
+Once you figure out what the fluid is, you need to determine where it is coming from and then determine if it must be fixed before you leave.
 This little pre-trip check can prevent you from having a major breakdown while heading to your next destination.

-Following all of the steps mentioned above will help you extend the life of your vehicles engine.
+Following all the steps mentioned above will help you extend the life of your vehicle's engine.